usriaturrohma/Usriatur-Rohma-Data-Analysis-Portfolio/README.md

 # 📁 Usriatur Rohma – Project Portfolio

 Hello!
-Welcome to my project portfolio documentation in the field of **Data Science, Statistics, and Machine Learning**.
+Welcome to my project portfolio documentation in the field of **Data Analyst, Statistics, and Machine Learning**.
 This repository presents a summary of the various projects I have worked on to demonstrate my technical competence and analytical understanding in various data contexts.

 ---